sherylg343/smarthome/README.md

 ### Automatic Numeric keypad for mobile
 This would prevent error and ease inputs for temperature.

-### Control setting for Temperature unit
-Offer option for Celsius rather than default to Farenheit

 ### Zip Code Entry for Weather
 Provide a pop-up box that offers zip code entry option if geolocation is not available on a device - for the weather